-Our mission – the part we play in delivering our vision – is to provide high quality personalised support for people with learning disabilities and autism, helping them to be actively engaged with, and contribute to, their communities.
+Our mission – the part we play in delivering our vision – is to provide high-quality personalised support for people with learning disabilities and autism, helping them to be actively engaged with, and contribute to, their communities.

-We’re a values-led organisation, which means we expect everybody to demonstrate our five core values:
+Dimensions is a values-led organisation, which means we expect everybody to demonstrate our five core values:

 We support and employ a diverse range of people and our commitment to promoting equality and respecting diversity is established in our Equality and Diversity Strategy.